برجاء الإنتظار ...

 Do not drive or use machines if you experience any side effect which may lessen your ability to do so.

 This medicine must be given ONLY through a vein either by intravenous injection (IV) or infusion (IV) given by drip into a vein.
+Never be injected intrathecally (into the spine).

-Vincristine Sulphate is an irritant, if it accidentally gets into your eye tell your doctor or nurse immediately so that it may be washed out.
+Vincristine sulphate is an irritant, if it accidentally gets into your eye tell your doctor or nurse immediately so that it may be washed out.

 You may be given medicines to prevent constipation during treatment with vincristine sulphate.